open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Fixes:

-   - JS Client - Added muting to the multstream demos so they didn't squawk.
    - JS Client - Fix a bug in ProcessOccupantList that caused all rooms to appear to have the same occupant.
    - JS Client - Removed the dataset attribute usage in easyapp.
 It was causing problems in the multiroom demo.
    - JS Client - Fixed a bug in processRoomData that was clobbering apifields when the presence changed.
-   - JS Client - Fixed the disconnect button in the demo_audio_video.html demo.
    - JS Client - Various code quality fixes
+   - Demos - Added muting to the multstream demos so they didn't squawk.
+   - Demos - Fixed the disconnect button in the demo_audio_video.html demo.

 v1.0.13
 -------